LalParmar261/Student-Management-System/README.md

 # Student-Management-System
- simple and intuitive command-line application for managing student records.
+Simple command-line application for managing student records.
 This project allows users to add, view, update, and delete student details, making it ideal for learning basic CRUD operations in Java.
 Key Features:
 Add, update, delete, and view student details.
 Technologies Used